nickleach/ROTOServer/readme.md

 Routes in the User Registration section are authenticated by Username/Password unless otherwise mentioned.

-Routes elsewhere in the app are authenticated by passing an 'Access-Token' header along with the request.
+Routes elsewhere in the app other than GET requests are authenticated by passing an 'Access-Token' header along with the request.

 ### User Registration & Auth